Sedro-Woolley, WA 98284

 - Knowledge of the mission, priority outcomes, programs, and procedures of Boys & Girls Clubs.

-- Ability to develop, implement and provide leadership for a comprehensive program calendar that balance fun, free-choice opportunities, with fun, evidence-based curriculum cycles.
+- Ability to develop, implement and provide leadership for a comprehensive program calendar that balances fun, free-choice opportunities, with fun, evidence-based curriculum cycles.

 - Ability to deal effectively with members, including discipline problems.